cudoventures/cudos-docs/docs/governance/tokenomics.md

 If a validator is jailed or leaves the bonded validators set, it enters an **unbonding period**.
 A validator that has failed to get itself back into the bonded validators set *within 21 days* is said to be **unbonded**.

 :::caution
-Slashing can still occur during the unbonding period.
+Slashing can still occur during the unbonding period if there is evidence of bad behaviour during the period when a Validator was bonded.
 :::

-### Token holder staking
+### Token holder delegating

-Anyone holding CUDOS tokens can delegate or stake their tokens to one or more **validator nodes** of their choice.
-Validators and Stakers then share rewards **based on the amounts they have contributed to the pool**.
+Anyone holding CUDOS tokens can delegate tokens to one or more **validator nodes** of their choice.
+Validators and Delegators then share rewards **based on the amounts they have contributed to the pool**.

-Validator Operators can set their own Commission to charge Stakers.**Commission rates** can change *once every day* however, the **Maximum Commission Rate** cannot be exceeded.
+Validator Operators are free to set their own **commission rate** to charge for delegating.
+The **commission rate** can change at most once daily.
+However, a validator's **commission rate** CANNOT exceed the **maximum commission rate** set when the validator node was first initiated.
 Commission fees can be viewed under [Validator details in the Cudos Explorer](https://explorer.cudos.org/validators).

 ![validator-details](@site/static/img/validator-details.png)

-## Redelegation of tokens
+## Redelegation

-A **staker/delegator** can choose to **undelegate** their tokens at any time.

-A **staker/delegator** can **redelegate** their tokens from **Validator A** to **Validator B** without any penalties or extra waiting times.
-However, they need to wait for 21 days if they want to further redelegate any amount of tokens from Validator B.
+A **Delegator** can **redelegate** tokens from **Validator A** to **Validator B** without any penalties or extra waiting times.
+However, there is a ***21 day waiting period*** if they want to further redelegate any amount of tokens from Validator B.

 To redelegate tokens from **Validator B** to **Validator C** there is a *21 day waiting period*.

-A **validator** can only **self-delegate through `cudos-noded CLI`**
+A **Validator** can only **self-delegate through `cudos-noded CLI`**.
+The more funds added, the greater the voting power.

-A **validator** can also add **additional stake** to it via the `cudos-noded CLI` to increase its voter power.
+## Undelegation

+A **Delegator** can choose to **undelegate** their tokens at any time.

 ## Block Rewards

-The more tokens staked to a **Validator node**, the higher the likelihood of it being chosen to propose and sign a block.
+The more tokens delegated to a **Validator node**, the higher the likelihood of it being chosen to propose and sign a block.

 * **Block rewards** are calculated after a block is issued.